boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 Let's briefly talk about JavaScript values (`JsValue`).
 This is functionally the core `any` value type of JavaScript.
 A `JsValue` could be a number represented as a 64 bit floating point, a string, a boolean, or an object.
-Not only is it an any, but `JsValue` is ultimately engine defined with various implementations existing across engines.
+Not only is it an `any`, but `JsValue` is ultimately engine defined with various implementations existing across engines.

 While this is handy for a dynamically typed language like JavaScript, it